gorgitko/valve-keyvalues-python/README.md

 # What is missing

 Generally the checking of VDF file syntax, i.e. if brackets are closed and so on.
 The only check is if after `"key"` is a starting bracket `{`.
-So it's expected that input VDF file will have a 'clean' structure:
+So it's expected that input VDF file will have a 'clean' and valid structure:

 * one key or key-value per line, if value isn't subpart:
 ```